Al-Aidroos/Al-Aidroos/README.md

 👋 Hi, I’m Hussain

-- 🌱 I’m currently in the second semester of Computer Science at Goethe University in Frankfurt/M
+- 🌱 I’m currently in second semester of Computer Science at Goethe University in Frankfurt/M
 - 👀 I’m interested in Front-end web development (UI), cyber security and coding in general.
 - 💞️ I’m looking to gather experience and improve my skills.